phistoh/Simple-Backups/README.md

 # Simple Backups
 A personal Lua script to backup files in the same folder.
-It uses `os.execute()` and requires an installation of [7-Zip](http://www.7-zip.org/).
+It uses `os.execute()` to copy files and comes with the command line version of [7-Zip](http://www.7-zip.org/).
+7-Zip is licensed under [GNU LGPL](http://www.gnu.org/).

 ## Usage
-Include the correct path to the 7-Zip executable (`7z.exe`) in `files.lua`.
-Include tables to describe the files to backup as follows:
+Include tables in `files.lua` to describe the files to backup as follows:

 ```lua
 files["dummy_name"] = {